leeper/designcourse/Assignments/ProblemSet6.md

 ## Overview ##

 You will use the [Quality of Government](http://www.qogdata.pol.gu.se/) dataset to provide a quantitative description of the quality of democratic institutions across the world.
-Note: You may use the "Standard" dataset (which is based on a single cross-section of data) or the "Time Series" dataset (which has country-year observations)
+Note: You may use the "Standard" dataset (which is based on a single cross-section of data) or the "Time Series" dataset (which has country-year observations).

 ## Your Task ##